 If you have noticed small tunnels appearing near the surface of your soil, or your lawn begins to feel spongy, you may be noticing symptoms of mole crickets.
 Sometimes, grass may seem to turn brown and die in these areas.
 This week, Sod University takes a closer look at what a mole cricket is, how to identify a mole cricket issue, and how to solve infestations and recover from damage.

-Once an infestation is confirmed, steps to monitor and manage the mole crickets should begin immediately as fall is a critical time for controlling the pest population before they move deeper into soil for winter and hibernation.
-There are multiple approaches to controlling a mole cricket population including biological control and chemical treatments such as insecticides.
+Once an infestation is confirmed, steps to monitor and manage the mole crickets should begin immediately as fall is a critical time for controlling the pest population before they move deeper into the soil for winter and hibernation.
+There are multiple approaches for mole cricket control including biological control and chemical treatments such as insecticides.

 Additionally, liquid or granular insecticides are a common method for controlling mole crickets, but it is important that the insecticide reaches the soil underneath the surface where the mole crickets live.
-Also, scientists list important active ingredients for mole cricket insecticides as bifenthrin, carbaryl, imidacloprid, gramma cyhalonthrin, deltamethrin, and permethrin.
-For example, Bayer Advanced Complete Insect Killer is an effective granular insecticide with the said active ingredients, and Spectracide Insect Killer for Lawns is a convenient liquid insecticide that kills both adult and immature mole crickets.
+Also, scientists list important active ingredients for mole cricket insecticides as bifenthrin, carbaryl, imidacloprid, gramma cyhalothrin, deltamethrin and permethrin.
 While fall is a critical time for applying insecticides to diminish the population before they dig deeper into the soil during winter, if an infestation is caught in the late spring, insecticides can be effective in early June and July when adults are active.

 To learn more about the variety of insects and pests that could be infesting your lawn, check out our Insect Identification blog.